dustin-gordon/pair_war/README.md

 # To compile and run:

-Please copy "main.cpp" to a Linux environment, and enter the following commands:
+Please copy "main.cpp" to a Linux environment, and enter the following command to compile:

-g++ -pthread main.cpp -o pw
+	g++ -pthread main.cpp -o pw; ./pw

+To run, enter the following command:

 	./pw

 # Result 1: